Playground: Themed and educational playgrounds

 Some playgrounds have specific purposes.
 A traffic park teaches children how to navigate streets safely.
 An adventure playground encourages open-ended play, sometimes involving potentially dangerous objects such as fire or hand tools.
 An obstacle course or ropes course is designed to focus participants' attention on accomplishing a predetermined challenging physical task.
 A trampoline park provides trampolines.

 Playgrounds for adults

-China and some countries in Europe have playgrounds designed for adults.
+China and some European countries have playgrounds designed for adults.
 These are outdoor spaces that feature fitness equipment designed for use primarily by adults, such as chin-up bars.

 Playgrounds for older adults are popular in China.
 Seniors are the primary users of public playgrounds in China.
 These playgrounds are usually in a smaller, screened area, which may reduce the feeling of being watched or judged by others.
-They often have adult-sized equipment that helps seniors stretch, strengthen muscles, and improve their sense of balance.
+They often feature adult-sized equipment that helps seniors stretch, strengthen muscles, and improve their balance.
 Similar playgrounds for adults have been built in other countries.
-Berlin's Preußenpark for example is designed for people aged 70 or higher.
+Berlin's Preußenpark, for example, is designed for people aged 70 or higher.